 When you’re already in a job, your friendly HR team is a great ally.
-But HR is not your friend when you’re looking for a copywriting job and, in fact, it might be your biggest barrier to entry.
+But HR is not your friend when you’re looking for a copywriting job and, in fact, it might be your biggest barrier to landing an interview—never mind landing the job.

 Here’s what to do when you find a copywriting job you really want.